 He is the founder and managing trustee of Voluntary Nature Conservancy.
-Since 1988, he has been actively involved in environment education, awareness, andprotection protection, and has more than 20 years of experience in educating the public.
+Since 1988, he has been actively involved in environment education, awareness, and protection protection, and has more than 20 years of experience in educating the public.
 He is co-opted member of Animal Welfare Board of India, and is appointed as Honorary Wildlife Warden for Anand district.
-He is an active part of the crocodile research team at VNC, and assist in developing educational programs for creating awareness about crocodiles.
+He is an active part of the crocodile research team at VNC, and assists in developing educational programs for creating awareness about crocodiles.

 Dr. Raju Vyas

-Dr. Vyas has 30 year’s extensive research and field experience in various herpetological projects and has been carrying out extensive assessment and mitigation of human mugger conﬂicts in the Gujarat state.
-He is the joint Vice Chair of the IUCN/SSC/ Crocodile Specialist Group - South Asia and Iran, and a member of the IUCN/SSC South Asian Amphibian and Reptile Specialist Group and IUCN/SSC/ Conservation Breeding Specialist Group.
+Dr. Vyas has over 30 years of extensive research and field experience in various herpetological projects and has been carrying out extensive assessment and mitigation of human mugger conﬂicts in the Gujarat state.
+He is the Joint Vice Chair of the IUCN/SSC/ Crocodile Specialist Group - South Asia and Iran, and a member of the IUCN/SSC South Asian Amphibian and Reptile Specialist Group and IUCN/SSC/ Conservation Breeding Specialist Group.

 He works as a project coordinator with VNC where he develops research and conservation projects.
 He is a member of the SSC/IUCN - Crocodile Specialist Group, and manages the crocodile research and conservation initiative at VNC.
 He developed and formalised the “Charotar Crocodile Count”, and has been successfully coordinating the program for the last six years.

 He is actively involved in the mitigation of urban HWC since 2009.
 He has provided reptile education to more than a lakh of people in both urban and rural regions of Charotar.
 As, a part of crocodile research team, he has conducted several educational programs for creating awareness about crocodile.